Combat Zone Tax Exclusion (CZTE)

 Effective September 19, 2001, Executive Order 13239, December 12, 2001, designates Afghanistan, including the air space above, as an area in which Armed Forces of the U.S. are and have engaged in combat.

-A member of the Armed Services is entitles to CZTE OR QHDA exclusion for any month during any part in which he or she ( Department of Defense (DoD) Financial Management Regulation (FMR) Volume 7A, Chapter 44, Paragraph 440103, Subparagraph B5 ):
+A member of the Armed Services is entitles to CZTE OR QHDA exclusion for any month during any part in which the Soldier ( Department of Defense (DoD) Financial Management Regulation (FMR) Volume 7A, Chapter 44, Paragraph 440203, Subparagraph B5 ):

 Performs military duties in areas outside the CZ or QHDA in direct support of military operations in the CZ or QHDA and qualifies for hostile fire or imminent danger pay under Chapter 10.
 (The hostile fire or imminent danger pay entitlement must be related to activities or circumstances in the CZ or QHDA.)
 Unit commanders who believe that their personnel qualify for CZ or QHDA treatment under this provision shall request certification from the applicable approval authority as designated by the Secretary of Defense.